Inglourious Basterds: Promotion in Germany and Austria

 Universal Pictures adjusted the film's publicity materials and website in Germany and Austria to comply with both countries' penal laws, as the display of Nazi iconography is restricted there: the swastika was removed from the typography of the title, and the steel helmet had a bullet hole in place of the Nazi symbol.
 The site's download section was also revised to exclude wallpaper downloads that openly feature the swastika.
 Though advertising posters and wallpapers may not show Nazi iconography, this restriction does not apply to "works of art", according to German and Austrian law, so the film itself was not censored in either Germany or Austria.

 Home media

 The film was released on single-disc DVD and a two-disc special-edition DVD and Blu-ray Disc on December 15, 2009, by Universal Studios Home Entertainment in the United States and Australia.
-It was released on DVD and Blu-ray Disc on December 7, 2009, in the UK.
+It was released on DVD and Blu-ray Disc on December 7, 2009, in the United Kingdom.
 On its first week of release, the film was number two, only behind The Hangover, selling an estimated 1,581,220 DVDs, making $28,467,652 in the United States.

 The German version is 50 seconds longer than the American version.
 The scene in the tavern has been extended.
 Although in other countries, the extended scene was released as a bonus feature, the German theatrical, DVD, and Blu-ray versions are the only ones to include the full scene.